viktorbesin/newground/README.md

-# newground
+# hybrid_grounding

 Reduction of **non-ground** logic programs to **disjunctive** logic programs using body-decoupled grounding, extended by Aggregates.
 This is the prototype, which is mentioned in the paper: Viktor Besin, Markus Hecher, and Stefan Woltran.
 Body-decoupled grounding via solving: A novel approach on the asp bottleneck.
 In Lud De Raedt, editor, Proceedings of the Thirty-First International Joint Conference on Artificial Intelligence, IJCAI-22, pages 2546–2552.
 International Joint Conferences on Artificial Intelligence Organization, 7 2022.
 Main Track.
 [LINK](https://www.ijcai.org/proceedings/2022/353).

 Note that the prototype mentioned in the paper does not include Aggregates.
-The extension of Newground by Aggregates is part of a Bachelor's Thesis.
+The extension of hybrid_grounding by Aggregates is part of a Bachelor's Thesis.

 ## Requirements
 * clingo